Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 — Frank Herbert
 </blockquote>

-Aside from the idea of caring work we had identified other change levers<a href="#nota4"><sup>[4]</sup></a> to try to modify the team’s dynamics.
-With the intention of shaking the system, we initially applied several changes to how the team worked that acted on most of the change levers.
-It was a huge shake that we did in the hope that it would unlock the system from its previous dynamics.

-Then we had to observe what new dynamics started to form and apply corrections.
+A complex system is in constant flux, and any action may change the system in unpredictable ways.
+So after applying any change<a href="#nota4"><sup>[4]</sup></a> we have to observe the new dynamics that start to form and apply suitable corrections.
 But, how could we sense the dynamics of the system in order to adapt to it?

-In a complex system, cause and effect can only be deduced in retrospect (if they can at all).
-The system is in constant flux.
-There are no best practices, only heuristics.
-We need to probe, sense and respond.

 We decided to use a <b>concerns mechanism</b> to detect system health problems and try to solve them as we went.

+### The concerns mechanism.

 A concern might be anything someone working on the system doesn't understand, doesn’t agree with, thinks that might be problematic, or thinks that might be changed to improve the system’s sustainability.
 The concept of a concern<a href="#nota5"><sup>[5]</sup></a> was described by <a href="https://twitter.com/XaV1uzz">Xavi Gost</a> in his talk <a href="https://www.youtube.com/watch?v=pp8j1ggCaoM"> Consensus-driven development (CDD)</a><a href="#nota6"><sup>[6]</sup></a>.